Jorge-Alda/Slides/README.md

-# IFT Seminar, 27 January 2022
+# Unizar Seminar, 20 January 2022

 **Title:** Using Machine Learning techniques in phenomenological studies in flavour physics

 **Speaker:** Jorge Alda

-**Venue:** IFT, Autonomous University of Madrid, Spain
+**Venue:** Seminario de Física Teórica, Universidad de Zaragoza, Spain

 **Abstract:** In the recent years, a series of measurements in the observables RK(\*) and RD(\*) concerning the semileptonic decays of the B mesons have shown hints of violations of Lepton Flavour